kurekszymon/eddy.sh/README.md

 - Add a new installation definition file for the tool.
 - Include any relevant context from the codebase.
 - Confirm the tool installs and functions as expected.
+- Make sure you also extend CLI and the docs.
 - Submit a pull request with your changes.

 ## Running Locally